Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/find-htmlselector.md

 ### Special Consideration for Shadow DOM Elements

-For elements encapsulated within a Shadow DOM, special selectors may be required to pierce through the shadow boundary.
-This ensures that Prerender can interact with elements that are otherwise isolated.
-Elements inside a Shadow DOM are not accessible by the global scope of the application, which means standard methods of accessing elements might not work unless they are specifically designed to penetrate the Shadow DOM.
+For elements encapsulated within a shadow DOM, prepend the selector with `>>>` to ensure Prerendering can accurately target and interact with these elements.
+The `>>>` notation allows the selector to "pierce" through the shadow boundary, enabling interaction with elements that are otherwise encapsulated.

 ## Find the `htmlSelector`